keras-team/keras-io/guides/md/keras_nlp/transformer_pretraining.md

 INFO:tensorflow:Assets written to: final_model/assets

 tf.Tensor(
-[[0.00662]
+[[0.03198]
  [0.999  ]], shape=(2, 1), dtype=float16)

 ```
 </div>
 One of the key goals of KerasNLP is to provide a modular approach to NLP model building.
-We have shown one approach to building a transformer here, but KerasNLP supports an ever
+We have shown one approach to building a Transformer here, but KerasNLP supports an ever
 growing array of components for preprocessing text and building models.
 We hope it makes
 it easier to experiment on solutions to your natural language problems.